upkie/upkie/README.md

 ## Example

-First, let's start a simulation:
+First, let's start a Bullet simulation spine:

 ```console
 ./start_simulation.sh
 ```

-Once a spine (simulation or real robot) is running, you can control the robot in Python using one of the [Gymnasium environments](https://upkie.github.io/upkie/environments.html).
-For example, here is a proportional feedback balancer:
+Once a (simulation or real-robot) spine is running, we can interact with it in Python using one of the [Gymnasium environments](https://upkie.github.io/upkie/environments.html).
+For example, here is a feedback balancer for ``UpkieGroundVelocity``:

 ```python
 import gymnasium as gym